<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=571789936546679&amp;ev=PageView&amp;noscript=1">

 IMG_1632

-Kindergarten through third grade projects emphasize the “Elements of Art”: line, shape, form, space, color, texture, and value.
+Kindergarten through third grade art emphasizes the elements of art: line, shape, form, space, color, texture, and value.

-Fourth through sixth grade projects utilize the “Principles of Design”: emphasis, contrast, pattern, balance, rhythm, movement, and unity.
+Fourth through sixth grade projects focus on the principles of design: emphasis, contrast, pattern, balance, rhythm, movement, and unity.

 At the lower school, we aim to do projects that complement lessons in the classroom.
 For example, in first grade, students may create portraits of the inventors studied in history; in second grade, they may create an Egyptian sarcophagus, and in fifth grade, they may make a medieval illuminated manuscript.